sherifadel90/AppDynamicsPlatformInstallation/README.md

 In this exercise, you will be setting up the Enterprise Console.
 This utility provides a browser-based user interface that allows an AppDynamics administrator to install and manage the Controller and Events Service components of the AppDynamics platform.
 A CLI for the Enterprise Console is available, but is outside the scope of this lab.
 Reference documentation can be found on the AppDynamics documents site - [Enterprise Console Documentation](https://docs.appdynamics.com/display/PRO45/Enterprise+Console, "Enterprise Console Documentation").

 1. Download the Platform Admin software to the lab host.
    Log into that site with permissions to download the "Enterprise Console - 64-bit Linux(sh)"
 ![EnterpirseConsoleDownload](assets/images/01-EnterpirseConsoleDownload.png)

 2. Copy the .sh file to your Host either using SCP on if your Desktop is MAC/Linux or using WINSCP if your Desktop is Windows

-3. On th Host, Make the installer script executable:
+3. On the Host, Make the installer script executable:
 	<pre><code>
  	chmod a+x platform-setup-x64-linux-20.x.x.x.sh
  	</code></pre>